ljufa/rsplayer/docs/configuration.md

 - **Detected Network Mounts:** Network filesystems already mounted on the system (e.g., via `/etc/fstab` or manually) are automatically detected and listed.
 Click "Save" to add them as music sources without re-mounting.

 ?> Network mount management is available only on Linux builds.
 On non-Linux builds the Network Mounts UI is hidden.

+## Multiroom

+Synchronized playback across multiple RSPlayer devices on the same network.
+See the dedicated [Multiroom Playback](multiroom.md) page for setup, usage, and how it works.

+- **Enable multiroom (synchronized playback):** Turns the feature on and makes this device discoverable by other RSPlayer instances.
+Requires a restart.
+- **Room name:** The name other devices see for this instance (e.g. "Living room").
+Defaults to the hostname.
+- **Sync buffer (ms):** How far ahead audio is scheduled (default 750).
+Higher values are more robust against network jitter and slow CPUs; lower values react faster to play/seek.
+This delays all rooms equally — it does not shift rooms relative to each other.
+- **Output latency trim (ms):** Per-room constant offset applied when this device plays as a follower.
+Positive values delay this room.
+Only needed for audio drivers that misreport their output latency; leave at 0 otherwise.

 ## Hardware